 Candidates for faculty positions whose initial appointment at Texas A&M University is at the rank of associate professor or professor are eligible to be considered for Tenure Review Upon Hire (TRUH).
 The expectations and review process for TRUH will be the same as for the regular tenure and promotion reviews, with the only exception that it can be submitted out of cycle.

 8.2.2.
-College of Agriculture and Life Sciences Promotion and Tenure Committee
+Department Promotion and Tenure Committee